BostonGene/pyigmap/README.md

 ## Usage

-A typical command to run the pipeline from **RNASeq-bulk** raw FASTQ files is:
+A typical command to run the pipeline from **RNASeq-bulk** FASTQ files is:

 ```bash
 ./pyigmap -profile <docker/podman> \